ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : 'a list -> 'a option = <fun>
 ```

-In order, here is what they do:
+In order, here is what they are:
-- The identity function takes anything, returns it unchanged.
+- The identity function, takes anything and returns it unchanged.
-- The square function takes an integer, returns it squared.
+- The square function, takes an integer and returns it squared.
-- The function taking two strings and returns their concatenation with a space character in between.
+- The function that takes two strings and returns their concatenation with a space character in between.
-- A function taking a list returns `None`, if the list is empty, and the tail of the list otherwise.
+- The function that takes a list that returns `None`, if the list is empty, and the tail of the list otherwise.

 ## Defining Global Functions